maxcct/create-react-app/packages/react-scripts/template/README.md

 This project was bootstrapped with a Danger Farms extension of [Create React App](https://github.com/maxcct/create-react-app).

+Because Husky can only install git hooks once a repo has been initialised, post-bootstrapping this project will have uncommitted changes to `package.json` and `yarn.lock` changes caused by installing Husky after `git init` has run.

+This project also bootstraps with an example `Button` component and accompanying Storybook story in `src/components/common`.

+A default `.editorconfig` file is provided.

 ## Available Scripts

 In the project directory, you can run: